SRINILREDDY/Docker-Todo-App-ECS-Docker-ECR-ECS-Fargate/README.md

 ## ☁️ AWS Services Used

-- Amazon ECS
+- Amazon ECS (Fargate)
 - Amazon ECR
-- Amazon EC2 (if using the EC2 launch type)
 - Amazon VPC
 - Security Groups
 - IAM
+- CloudWatch Logs

 ---

 ## 🐳 Docker Components

-- Docker Engine
+- Docker
 - Dockerfile
 - Docker Image
 - Docker Container
-- Docker Hub (optional)
-- Amazon ECR
+- Amazon Elastic Container Registry (ECR)

 ---

 ## ✨ Project Highlights

 - Containerized a Todo application using Docker.
-- Created a custom Docker image with a Dockerfile.
+- Built a custom Docker image using a Dockerfile.
 - Pushed the Docker image to Amazon Elastic Container Registry (ECR).
-- Deployed the application on Amazon Elastic Container Service (ECS).
+- Deployed the application on Amazon ECS using the Fargate launch type.
 - Configured VPC networking and Security Groups for secure access.
+- Used CloudWatch Logs to monitor the running container.
-- Verified the application deployment through the ECS service.
+- Validated the deployment by accessing the running application.

 ---